eford/AstroMiniSymposiumAtJuliaCon2022/README.md

 - 15:40EDT [Back to Basics in Analyzing Radio Astronomy Data](abstracts/barrett.md) (Paul Barrett, The George Washington University)
 - 16:00EDT **[Panel Discussion](abstracts/panel.md)**  Submit/upvote questions/topics via [Pigeonhole](https://pigeonhole.at/JULIA13).

-Talk order and times may change.
+(Schedule times subject to change.)

 ## Panel discussion
 We plan a joint Q&A session after the talks.
 Participants will be encouraged ask questions that draw from multiple speakers' experiences.